MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-interception-defense.md

    [How Windows Defender Credential Guard works](/windows/security/identity-protection/credential-guard/credential-guard-how-it-works) article.
-1. **Consider requiring SCRIL: Smart Card Required for Interactive Logon** - When deploying SCRIL, AD changes the user's password to a random 128-bit set which users can no longer use to log on interactively.
+1. **Consider requiring SCRIL: Smart Card Required for Interactive Logon** - When deploying SCRIL, AD changes the user's password to a random 128-bit set which users can no longer use to sign in interactively.
 SCRIL is typically only suitable for environments with specific security requirements.
 To learn more about passwordless strategies, review [Configuring user accounts to disallow password authentication](/windows/security/identity-protection/hello-for-business/passwordless-strategy).